vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/warehouse_replenishment_transfer.rst

 :guilabel:`Warehouse` tab.
 This will provide additional configuration options when creating a second warehouse that are needed for inter-warehouse replenishment.

-By default, Odoo comes with a main warehouse already configured.
+By default, Leansoft comes with a main warehouse already configured.
 If an additional warehouse has not already been created, do so now from the :guilabel:`Inventory` module by selecting :menuselection:`Configuration --> Warehouses --> Create`.
 Otherwise, select the warehouse that products will be transferred to from the :guilabel:`Warehouses` page and then click :guilabel:`Edit`